snuson/optimizer/README.md

 - Optimizing the portfolio
 - Reporting the results

-All of these tasks are done in seperate functions.
-Prepping and reporting defined in one file and the optimizing in another.
+All of these tasks are done in separate functions.
+Prepping and reporting defined in one file _util.R_ and the optimizing in another _opt_methods.R_.
 The method is given as a keyword argument.
 The target parameter(and future parameters) is also given as a keyword.

 This allows for a couple of things: